Fauna CLI

 Run queries in an interactive shell

-Use shell
+Use fauna shell

 to start an interactive shell session